Staffbase/gitops-github-action/README.md

 When you want to use this GitHub Action your GitHub repository should have a `dev` and `master` / `main` branch and it should use tags for releases.
 For the `dev` branch we will change the files specified under `gitopsdev`.
 For the `master` / `main` branch we will change the files specified under `gitopsstage`.
 For a new tag the files under `gitopsprod` will be used.

+This GitOps setup (dev -> dev, master -> stage, tag -> prod) should be the default for all our repositories.
+However, if you have a special case, you can leave `gitopsdev`, `gitopsstage` and `gitopsprod` undefined, then those steps will be skipped.

 ## Usage

 ```yaml